Suicide (wrestling): Return (2017–2021)

 In March 2017, Impact announced that Suicide would be returning on March 16 episode of Impact Wrestling.
 Suicide returned on March 16 Impact Wrestling, now being portrayed by Caleb Konley, in a four-way match for the X Division Championship, in which he was unsuccessful.
 The character went on a hiatus, due to the departure of Caleb Konley on March 1, 2019.

-The Suicide character made its return to Impact Wrestling on March 24, 2020, attacking Moose after his match against Chase Stevens.
-On March 31, 2020, at the Total Nonstop Action Wrestling Special! event T. J. Perkins returned as Manik teaming with Suicide defeating the tag team of TNA Originals Johnny Swinger and Kid Kash.
+The Suicide character made its return to Impact Wrestling on March 24, 2020, attacking Moose after his match against Chase Stevens, with Caleb Konley using the gimmick once again.
+On March 31, 2020, at the Total Nonstop Action Wrestling Special! event, T. J. Perkins returned as Manik teaming with Suicide defeating the tag team of TNA Originals Johnny Swinger and Kid Kash.
 On May 19, 2020, Suicide unsuccessfully challenged Moose for the TNA World Heavyweight Championship.

 On the August 12, 2021, episode of Impact!, Suicide made his final appearance competing in a number one contenders battle royal for the Impact World Championship which was won by Brian Myers.
+After Konley announced his departure from Impact Wrestling on April 14, 2022, the Suicide gimmick was once again dropped and it is officially unknown if the character will return again anytime soon.